qooxdoo/qooxdoo/documentation/manual/source/pages/tutorials/tutorial-part-2.rst

           this.fireDataEvent("post", textarea.getValue());
         }, this);

 This time, we call the ``fireDataEvent`` method to get a data event fired.
 The second parameter is the data to embed in the event.
 We simply use the value of the text area.
 That's it for adding the events.
-To test both events we add a debug listener for each event in out application code, in the main() method of Application.js:
+To test both events we add a debug listener for each event in our application code, in the main() method of Application.js:

 ::